Canada faces a critical moment as it contends with economic and social pressures.

 Investing in education that focuses on digital responsibility and digital persona brand management can help employees understand the far-reaching effects of their actions online.

-As AI and digital analysis tools become more integrated into organizational processes, hateful and discriminatory comments could have lasting professional repercussions.
+As AI and digital analysis tools become more integrated into organizational processes (hiring; firing; performance management; promotions, etc.), hateful and discriminatory comments could have lasting professional repercussions on their personal lives.

 Do your employees realize that?
 To what extent?